 How to Prevent Foreclosure of Philippine Properties

 The good news is you can successfully fight potential foreclosure of your property.
-Here are a number of steps you might take to survive an imminent seizure of your home.
+Here are several steps you might take to survive an imminent seizure of your home.

 Be sure to understand your choices.
 No matter what you are doing, don’t ever sideline the notices from your mortgage company.
 They don’t relish seizure any longer than you are doing – it’s costly.
 Often, they’ll discuss your payments, reconstitute your loan, or start a dialogue to keep your home.